o-minimal GAGA and a conjecture of Griffiths: Introduction

-The first part of Theorem \ref{maingriffiths} is then deduced from Theorem \ref{mainGAGA} and a more general theorem on the algebraicity of definable images of algebraic varieties: \begin{thm} Let $X$ be a separated algebraic space of finite type over $\C$, $\mathcal{S}$ a definable analytic space, and $\phi:X^\df\to \mathcal{S}$ a proper definable analytic map.
-Then $\phi: X^\df\to \phi(X^\df)$ is (uniquely) the definabilization of a map of algebraic spaces. \end{thm}
+Briefly, the proof of Theorem \ref{mainGAGA} is as follows.
+One must first develop the theory of coherent sheaves on definable complex analytic spaces, and in particular prove an Oka coherence theorem (on the coherence of the structure sheaf, see Theorem \ref{coherenceofo}) as well as a Nullstellensatz (Theorem \ref{nullstellensatz}) in this category.
+The key point is to carefully keep track of the open refinements of covers needed in the classical proofs in the complex analytic category, and to show that in fact definable (in particular \emph{finite}) refinements suffice.
+With the sheaf theory in place, the main claim of Theorem \ref{mainGAGA} (that definable coherent subsheaves of algebraic coherent sheaves are algebraic) follows inductively using the Nullstellensatz from the fact that definable vector subbundles of an algebraic vector bundle are algebraic, by applying Peterzil--Starchenko's definable Chow theorem to the associated geometric total space.

+A tempting alternative to the use of Theorem \ref{mainimage} and the tameness of the period map is provided by the result of Cattani--Deligne--Kaplan mentioned earlier: one could try to prove that a surjective proper complex analytic map $X^\an\to\mathcal{S}$ from an algebraic variety to an analytic variety with algebraic equivalence relation\footnote{It is important to include the natural scheme structure on the equivalence relation.} $X^\an\times_{\mathcal{S}}X^\an\subset X^\an\times X^\an$ is algebraic.
+This is not true at this level of generality---see Example \ref{algbraizing:counterexample} and the surrounding discussion.

-It is in general difficult to relate the metric positivity of the Hodge bundle to its ampleness on $Y^\an$ as the latter might be quite singular.
-One can, however, use it to show $L$ is big and nef on a log resolution, and we finally show how to deduce the second statement in Theorem \ref{maingriffiths} from this and the algebraicity of $Y$.
+It is in general difficult to relate the metric positivity of the Hodge bundle to its ampleness on $Y^\an$ as the latter might be quite singular, and this has been the main obstacle in proving the conjecture directly from the positivity.
+One can, however, use it to show $L$ is big and nef on a log resolution, and once $Y^\an$ is known to be algebraic, algebraic sections from a resolution can be descended to deduce the second statement in Theorem \ref{maingriffiths}.

 Theorem \ref{maingriffiths} combined with the o-minimal algebraization results have a number of applications, and we describe a few in the final section including: \begin{enumerate} \item A version of the Borel algebraicity theorem for period images (section \ref{sectborel}). \item As a concrete example of Corollary \ref{introcoarse}, we deduce a general result about the quasi-projectivity of moduli spaces of complete intersections (section \ref{sectcomplete}). \item A theorem showing that pure polarized integral variations of Hodge structures over dense Zariski open subsets of compact \emph{K\"ahler manifolds} are pulled back from algebraic varieties (section \ref{sectkahler}). \item A version of the ampleness result in Theorem \ref{maingriffiths} for the \emph{Hodge} bundle (section \ref{secthodge}). \end{enumerate}